dougs007/final-project-software-engineering/README.md

-# final-project-software-engineering
+# Final Project - PostGraduation on Software Engineering

-A project using Spring Boot with ReactJs with TypeScript.
+A project using Spring Boot with ReactJs.

 # @todo